MDAnalysis/MDAnalysis.github.io/_posts/2023-09-22-licensing-update.md

+---
+layout: post
-Title: An update on relicensing the MDAnalysis library (towards LGPLv2.1+)
+title: An update on relicensing the MDAnalysis library (towards LGPLv2.1+)
+---

 > [!WARNING]
 > **Disclaimer**